machine mastery

 Taste Test

-Channeling creates a distinctive confused flavor:
+Channeling creates a distinctive confused flavor profile:

-• Sour AND bitter at the same time
+• Sour AND bitter at the same time—this is the classic giveaway

-• Thin body despite normal extraction time
+• Thin body despite normal extraction timing

 • Harsh finish with no sweetness